 Pudendal nerve entrapment is a hotly debated diagnosis, since like many other lower back and buttock based neuralgias, there are many theories as to the actual causation, a diversity of diagnostic tests that often produce no definitive results and an array of potential treatments that demonstrate a mixed bag of possible outcomes for patients.
 In essence, like back pain, it seems that pudendal nerve pain is greatly misunderstood by the very doctors who diagnose and treat it.

-Pudendal nerve syndromes affect women more than men by a margin of about 3 to 1.
+Pudendal neuralgia syndromes affect women more than men by a margin of about 3 to 1.
 The condition also tends to affect people in the prime of their lives, affecting mostly working-age people in what may be called the “ages of responsibility” (30 to 60).
-This is certainly one factor that makes a mindbody cause very plausible, since this is the same age range that is actively victimized by virtually all psychologically induced pain syndromes.
+This is certainly one factor that makes a mindbody cause very plausible, since this is the same age range that is actively victimized by virtually all psychologically-induced pain syndromes.

 Nerve symptoms affecting the pudendal tissues can be caused by a wide range of suspected factors, although many patients do not demonstrate a history or anatomical propensity towards any of the most often accepted structural explanations.
 Some of the typically blamed causes of pudendal entrapment include pregnancy and childbirth, pharmaceutical product side effect, excessive participation in cycling sports and other dynamic seated activities, localized or spinal injury, autoimmune disease, surgical complication, musculoskeletal disease, demyelinating condition, lower spinal cord injury or anatomical structural irregularity.
 Lesser blamed factors include bodybuilding and serious weightlifting, general vigorous exercise participation, as well as excessive sitting in combination with obesity and a sedentary lifestyle.